webdevhugo/chat2geo/README.md

 # Chat2Geo: A ChatGPT-Like Web App for Remote-Sensing-Based Geospatial Analysis

-Chat2Geo is a **Next.js 15** application providing a **chatbot-like** user interface for performing **remote-sensing-based geospatial analyses**.
-It leverages **Google Earth Engine (GEE)** in the backend to process and analyze various remote sensing datasets in real time.
-Users can **upload their own vector data**, run advanced geospatial queries, and integrate the results with an **AI Assistant** for specialized tasks such as **land cover mapping**, **change detection**, and **air pollutant monitoring**.
+Chat2Geo is a Next.js 15 application providing a chatbot-like user interface for performing remote-sensing-based geospatial analyses.
+It leverages Google Earth Engine (GEE) in the backend to process and analyze various remote sensing datasets in real time.
+Users can upload their own vector data, run advanced geospatial queries, and integrate the results with an AI Assistant for specialized tasks such as **land cover mapping**, **change detection**, and **air pollutant monitoring**.

 Chat2Geo also has advanced knowledge retrieval based on Retrieval-augmented generation (RAG), which can integrate geospatial analysis with non-geospatial/textual information.

-The app also has authentication and database integrations.
+The app also has authentication and database integrations, making it almost a complete package.

 Chat2Geo inherits a large portion of its building blocks from the GRAI 2.0 app that is under development at GeoRetina (www.georetina.com).
 In parallel with GRAI 2.0 (which I plan to open-source once it's stable), I will also keep Chat2Geo updated for the community.

 https://github.com/user-attachments/assets/d9940a0e-10c8-4d0e-9ec9-3dfd0966c664